 Carrie Meek, Florida’s First African-American Member of U.S. Congress since Reconstruction (1993-2002)

-The 1992 election of Florida Congresswoman Carrie P. Meek (1927-present) signaled the start of a new era in Florida politics: Meek would be Florida’s first African-American representative in U.S. Congress since Reconstruction.
+The 1992 election of Florida Congresswoman Carrie P. Meek (b.
+1927) signaled the start of a new era in Florida politics: Meek would be Florida’s first African-American representative in U.S. Congress since Reconstruction.
 Although the 19th amendment barred voter discrimination on the basis of sex, it did not address the longstanding tradition of racism at the polls.
-Not until the passage of the 24th Amendment in 1964, which outlawed poll taxes, and the Voting Rights Acts of 1965, which spurred the fair redrawing of congressional districts, could African-Americans in Florida legitimately participate in politics.
+The passage of the 24th Amendment in 1964, which outlawed poll taxes, and the Voting Rights Acts of 1965, which spurred the fair redrawing of congressional districts, helped combat this racism.
 Carrie Meek, the granddaughter of former slaves, would lead the way for a new generation of black politicians in Florida.

 Born in 1926, Meek grew up as the daughter of sharecroppers in the “black bottom” neighborhood of Tallahassee, receiving her education at the segregated Lincoln High School and Florida A&M University before earning a graduate degree from the University of Michigan.
-In 1961, the newly divorced mother of two accepted a teaching position at Miami-Dade Community College.
+In 1961, the newly divorced mother of two accepted a teaching position at Miami-Dade Community College (then Dade County Junior College).
 In 1978, after two decades as an educator, administrator, and community activist, she successfully campaigned for a spot in the Florida House of Representatives.
 A few years later in 1982, she became the first African-American woman elected to the Florida State Senate.
-During her tenure in the Florida Legislature, Meek advocated for gender, racial, and economic equality.
+During her tenure in the Florida Legislature, Meek advocated for gender, racial and economic equality.

 Paula Hawkins, Florida’s First Female U.S. Senator (1981-1986)

-U.S. Senator Paula Hawkins (1927-2009) still holds the title of the only Florida woman elected to serve in the upper house of the Congress.
+U.S. Senator Paula Hawkins (1927-2009) still holds the title of the only Florida woman elected to serve in the upper house of Congress.
 Hawkins also carries the distinction of being the first woman to win a full Senate term without a political family connection.
 Before representing Floridians in Washington, Paula Hawkins lived in Winter Park and served on the Florida Public Service Commission from 1973-1979.
-She simultaneously ran two unsuccessful campaigns for U.S. Senate in 1974 and Lieutenant Governor in 1978.
-Then, in 1980, the “fighting Maitland housewife,” who stood on a platform of conservative family values, won the race for U.S. Senate by a landslide– making her just one of two women in the U.S. Senate at the time.
+She ran two unsuccessful campaigns, one for U.S. Senate in 1974 and the other for lieutenant governor in 1978.
+Then, in 1980, the “fighting Maitland housewife,” who stood on a platform of conservative family values, won the race for U.S. Senate by a landslide — making her just one of two women in the U.S. Senate at the time.
 Shortly after her victory, a male reporter sarcastically asked who would do the laundry while she was busy lawmaking.
 “I don’t really think you need to worry about my laundry,” snapped the first female senator to bring her husband with her to Washington.

 These are profiles of just four of the many Florida women who shaped state and national politics in the twentieth century.
 For additional resources on the history and contributions of women in Florida, check out our Guide to Women’s History Collections.